jlink/how-to-specify-it/docs/README.md

 > __“Inductive proofs inspire inductive tests.”__
 >
 > Metamorphic properties do not, in general, _completely_ specify the behaviour of the code under test.
-However, in some cases, a subset of metamorphic properties does form a complete specification.
-Consider, for example, the following two properties of union:
+However, in some cases, a subset of metamorphic properties _does_ form a complete specification.
+Consider, for example, the following two properties of `union`:

 ```java
 @Property